 - Stir well and simmer with the lid on.
 After 15 minutes, add in the other half of butter.
 This will help the curry thicken.
 Once the butter has melted, add in the cream and mix and simmer for another 15 minutes.

-- Finally add in the chicken and garnish with fresh coriander.
+- Finally add in the chicken and garnish with fresh coriander or parsley.
 Serve with rice or naan bread.
 Enjoy

 If you find you curry isn't smooth, you can blend it with an immersion blender to help smoothen it out

 Adding more cream and butter will help the curry become smoother